Bagg3/Discord-Bot/README.md

 # Discord Bot with TypeScript/JavaScript

 Welcome to my first Discord Bot project, crafted in TypeScript/JavaScript.
-Please bear in mind that the quality of the code mirrors my learning journey in these languages.
+The quality of the code mirrors my learning journey in these languages.

 ## Project Overview